 Your electronic devices won't do you much good if you can't connect to the internet or a cell phone network.
-The best way to prepare for using your cell phone, tablet or laptop on your trip is to begin researching connectivity well before your departure date.
+The best way to prepare for using your cell phone, tablet or laptop on your trip is to research connectivity before your departure date.

-If you plan to bring a laptop on your trip, check to see if free wireless internet access is offered at your hotel or at a nearby library or restaurant.
-Many hotels offer internet access for a daily fee; find out what you will pay before you commit to using this service.
+If you plan to bring a laptop, check to see if free internet access is offered at your hotel or at a nearby location.
+Many hotels offer internet access for a daily fee.
+Find out what you will pay before you use this service.

-Wireless hot spots are an alternative to relying on public internet access or hotel networks.
-Typically, hot spots only make financial sense for frequent travelers because you must purchase the hot spot and subscribe to a monthly data plan.
+Wireless hot spots are an alternative to public internet access or hotel networks.
+Hot spots only make financial sense for frequent travelers because you must purchase the hot spot and subscribe to a monthly data plan.
 If you bring a hot spot with you, expect to pay extra for international coverage.

 To save money, consider using Skype instead of your cell phone to make international telephone calls.

 If you decide to use free wireless internet access to keep in touch with family and friends, remember that any information you key in, such as passwords and account numbers, is not secure.
 Do not bank or shop online if you are using a free WiFi service.
 Your account information can be picked up by anyone nearby who has the proper equipment.
 Dealing with identity theft is even more difficult when you are away from home.
 Take steps to protect your personal information when you travel.